 Mode of instruction

-a mid-term assignment of about 60 lines of Sumerian not treated during the seminars (20% of the final grade);
+midterm take home assignment of about 60 lines of Sumerian not discussed during the seminars

-a written exam on the subject matter of the course (50% of the final grade);
+written exam with open questions on the subject matter of the course

 The final grade for the course is established by determining the weighted average with the additional requirement that the written exam must always be sufficient.

-If the final grade is below 6.0, the written exam and the paper can be redone.
+If the final grade is below 6.0, the written exam and/or the paper can be redone.

 Students will be invited to discuss their paper and their other results for this seminar (mid-term assignment and exam) individually with the teacher, as soon as the results have been published.

-The study materials will be provided through Blackboard at the beginning of the course.
+The study materials will be provided through Brightspace at the beginning of the course.